 - For the program to be truly successful, the student and parent(s) need to complete the tasks given by the coach and communicate as much as possible.

 The Heartland Institute publishes a monthly newsletter that is full of valuable and insightful information on relevant College topics.
-You can download these monthly articles by clicking this OUR RESOURCES link.
+You can download these monthly articles below:

 U.S. College Planning Program

 The Heartland Institute of Financial Education’s College Planning Program (HIFE CPP) is a college planning, coaching and funding program, the purpose of which is to help students and parents successfully navigate the complex college planning, selection and financial aid process.

 It is the goal of the Heartland Institute to help young Americans obtain a college education.
 We help families offset the high cost of college by utilizing proven strategies to help reduce a family’s “out-of-pocket” costs…

 Based on a family’s specific financial situation, we help determine strategies that may reduce the family’s “Expected Family Contribution” (EFC), thereby qualifying the student for “Need-Based” monies from both federal and state resources, as well as the college’s own resources and private resources.